mainframeindustries/UE4SentryClientPlugin/README.md

 7. Run `cmake --install build --prefix ../../../Binaries/ThirdParty/sentry-native/Win64 --config RelWithDebInfo`

+A batch file which performs the above steps is available in `Source/ThirdParty/build_win.cmd`

+#### Using Breakpad on windows

-A batch file which performs the above steps is available in `Source/ThirdParty/build_win.cmd` A separate one, `build_win-bp.cmd` configures and builds the `breakpad` in-process crash handler for games that need that.
+A separate batch file, `build_win-bp.cmd` configures and builds the `breakpad` in-process crash handler for games that need that.
 Note that this handler will only upload crashes the next time the game is launched.
+This will create a different version of `sentry.lib`.
+In this case, `SentryClient.build.cs` must be modified, to specify that the windows build uses breakpad, see the source code for details.

 ### Building for Linux
 This follows much the same steps as above, except that the `install` folder should be `Linux` instead of `Win64`